 Most businesses consider their marketing and sales departments to be more important than their customer service department.
 After all, those are the departments that are visibly raking in the cash.
 But some companies know better.
 They know what their experiences count and they're investing in AI to improve their Customer Experience.

-Here's how businesses are roping AI in to improve their CX
+Here's how businesses are using ai to improve customer experience

-Personalized content is the way to your customer's heart.
+Personalized content is the way to delight your customer's heart

 Life is so much easier now that we don't have to spend hours searching for something that we might like.